UNIVERSITY OF BRIGHTON PROJECT

 Runners are neglecting their cities, many avoiding the bustling streets and heading to parks and trails.
-Postman’s Problem transforms the relationship that runners have with their cities by aiding runners in completing every single street.
+Postman’s Problem is an app that transforms the relationship that runners have with their cities. – By aiding runners in completing every single street.
 It’s a way for runners to fall in love with their city, by understanding every inch of it.

 A map-first interface was designed to focus on guide runners through their journey of running every street in a city.
 User flows, design probes and participatory design research methods were used to inform the interaction design of the app.

 What is the most efficient way of travelling along every street in a city?
 By replicating the mathematical model for how post is delivered in cities in GIS software, I developed an algorithm that could find the fastest way to navigate every street in a city.